gpopesc/wireguard-module-synology/README.md

 restart synology if it was uninstalled first.

-Further you can install in docker wireguard
+# Further you can install wireguard in docker

 https://github.com/WeeJeWel/wg-easy